-Michael's brothers did not take questions at the announcement and would not confirm if they would be performing.
-According to Global Live Events, the concert be broadcast over the Web live in both 2D and 3D.
+Michael’s brothers did not take questions at the announcement and would not confirm if they would be performing.
+According to Global Live Events, the concert will be broadcast over the Web live in both 2D and 3D.

 “I know my brother would be very, very proud to see all the artists that he admired and respected so much coming together for this event,” Tito Jackson said.

 La Toya Jackson promised that the “tribute will be something that’s spectacular.”

 Father Joe and siblings Janet, Jermaine and Randy were not in attendance.